maxrothman/config/README.md

 * .gitconfig
 * bash config

+## Short-term Todo
+* [ ] Add new stuff (bettertouchtool for instance)
+* [ ] sync new git hooks setup
+* [ ] sync pgcli config
+* [ ] Update installation instructions for github dark style (use usercss) and other stylus config
+* [ ] Add vscode finder automator script
+* [ ] Sync vscode settings: like with sublime, using symlinks screws up reloading.
+Maybe use hardlinks?
+* [ ] Remove sublime text

-## Todo
+## Long-term Todo
-* Make all bash use strict mode and all function variables local
+* [ ] Make all bash use strict mode and all function variables local
+* [ ] check for package upgrades 1/day
+* [x] Look into replacing brew-packages.sh with a Brewfile?
+See brew bundle --help for details
+* [ ] https://github.com/clvv/fasd (or one of the other tools linked therein) might have better tab completion than autojump
-* Remove virtualenvwrapperrc since the newest release has a lazy script
+* [ ] Remove virtualenvwrapperrc since the newest release has a lazy script
-* Distribute modified Ansible package
-* Sublime plugin to split selection on words (rather than lines)
+* [ ] custom jupyter color scheme?
+Or use vscode jupyter notebook integration
+* [ ] ipython-sql
+* [ ] separate out python packages:
+  * [ ] pgcli et al with pipsi
+  * [ ] "scratch" venv with jupyter, boto, etc.
+  * [ ] what to do with pudb?
+* [ ] iTerm2 custom title script

+## Deprecated todos
+* Sublime likes to reformat the prefs and remove comments.
+Find a workaround?
+  * Maybe gitattributes and textconv: http://t-a-w.blogspot.com/2016/05/sensible-git-diff-for-json-files.html
 * Find sublime plugins to:
   * remove matching brackets
   * stop giving syntax errors for print(s, end=something) in python3
-* check for package upgrades 1/day
+  * split selection on words (rather than lines)
 * For macbooks with force touch, set force threshold to "Firm" in System Preferences, then run `defaults write com.apple.AppleMultitouchTrackpad SecondClickThreshold 1` to make force touch a little lighter
   * Maybe figure out what some of the other keys do like `ActuateDedents`
-* Add new stuff (bettertouchtool for instance)
-* Sublime likes to reformat the prefs and remove comments.
-Find a workaround?
-  * Maybe gitattributes and textconv: http://t-a-w.blogspot.com/2016/05/sensible-git-diff-for-json-files.html
-* Look into replacing brew-packages.sh with a Brewfile?
-See brew bundle --help for details
+* Distribute modified Ansible package